-In addition, this TOE provides the Hash module to compute extremely fast hash values within just some dozens of clock cycles.
-The Hash module is based on the hash sub-block of the CEU module, developed by the COM group.
-Following hashing algorithms can be performed using this module:
+In addition, this TOE provides the Secure Hash Algorithm by Hardware (optional HW Hash) to compute extremely fast Hash values within just some dozens of clock cycles.
+The Hash module is based on the Hash sub-block of the CEU module, developed by the COM group.
+Following Hashing algorithms can be performed using this module: